malloydata/malloy/docs/_src/language/fields.md

 field expression.
 See the [Expressions](expressions.md) section for more information.

-Query fields (see [below](#queries)) can also be defined as part of an explore or query stage.
-When a query field is defined in a query stage, it is known as a "nested query" or an "aggregating subquery."
+Named queries (see [below](#queries)) can also be defined as part of an explore or query stage.
+When a named query is defined in a query stage, it is known as a "nested query" or an "aggregating subquery."
 See the [Nesting](nesting.md) section for a detailed discussion of nested queries.